 Deidre and Tanya are joined by IPAA Queensland Treasurer Neil Scales Director-General, Department of Transport and Main Roads, who continues to provide expertise and stewardship through this role.

-On behalf of the IPAA Queensland Council we are happy to advise that former President, Ian Steward AO was presented in December 2022 with the inaugural award of an Honorary Life Membership to IPAA Queensland in recognition of his outstanding and long-term contribution to IPAA and personal dedication to public purpose work.
+On behalf of the IPAA Queensland Council we are happy to advise that former President, Ian Stewart AO was presented in December 2022 with the inaugural award of an Honorary Life Membership to IPAA Queensland in recognition of his outstanding and long-term contribution to IPAA and personal dedication to public purpose work.
 We wish him well and look forward to his continuing involvement as an ongoing member.

 About the Council: